 Step 8.
 Application to AGITG Innovation Fund

-Associate Professor Karapetis prepared a grant application for the 2017 AGITG Innovation Fund and was awarded a $200,000 grant.
-The AGITG Innovation Fund is made possible by the generosity of our GI Cancer Institute community of donors.
+Professor Karapetis prepared a grant application for the 2017 AGITG Innovation Grant and was awarded a $200,000 grant.
+The AGITG Innovation Grant is made possible by the generosity of our GI Cancer Institute community of donors.

 Step 9.
 A clinical trial is started

-The clinical trial to provide pilot evidence for this treatment approach opened to recruitment in 2018 with funding from the AGITG Innovation Fund, ten years after Associate Professor Karapetis’s rectal cancer patient came to him wanting to watch and wait before further treatment.
+The clinical trial to provide pilot evidence for this treatment approach opened to recruitment in 2018 with funding from the Innovation Grant, ten years after Professor Karapetis’s rectal cancer patient came to him wanting to watch and wait before further treatment.